Pandoa/FirebaseFeatures/src/troubleshoting.md

 Some errors can be caused by stale build artifacts.
 If you encounter weird errors, try a full build without intermediate files:
 1. In your IDE, select Build > Clean.
 2. Remove the `Build` and `Intermediate` folders of your project directory.
-3. In your IDE, launch select Build > Full Rebuild.
+3. In your IDE, select Build > Full Rebuild.

 ## Android and iOS